-- The planning Community Development Services director is appointed to administer and implement this chapter by granting or denying floodplain development permit applications in accordance with its provisions.
-The Community Development Servicesplanning director shall also be responsible for interpretations of the flood insurance rate maps (FIRM), and floodplain and floodway field designations.
-The Kittitas County planning department Community Development Services Department shall maintain and keep all files and related information regarding the county's National Flood Insurance Program eligibility. - 2.
-The director of the building department Community Development Services shall be responsible for field verification of first floor elevations at the time of framing inspection, and all other special construction requirements contained in this chapter.
-The building department Community Development Services shall also be responsible for ascertaining whether all building permits issued in areas within the 100-year floodplain comply with all of the special construction requirements of this chapter. - 3.
-Jointly the The Kittitas County Community Development Services Pplanning and Bbuilding divisions departments shall review all development permits to determine that the permit requirements of this chapter have been satisfied; review all development permits to determine that all necessary permits have been obtained from those federal, state, or local government agencies from which prior approval is required. - 4.
+- The Community Development Services director is appointed to administer and implement this chapter by granting or denying floodplain development permit applications in accordance with its provisions.
+The Community Development Services director shall also be responsible for interpretations of the flood insurance rate maps (FIRM), and floodplain and floodway field designations.
+The Kittitas County Community Development Services Department shall maintain and keep all files and related information regarding the county's National Flood Insurance Program eligibility. - 2.
+The director of Community Development Services shall be responsible for field verification of first floor elevations at the time of framing inspection, and all other special construction requirements contained in this chapter.
+Community Development Services shall also be responsible for ascertaining whether all building permits issued in areas within the 100-year floodplain comply with all of the special construction requirements of this chapter. - 3.
+The Kittitas County Community Development Services Planning and Building divisions shall review all development permits to determine that the permit requirements of this chapter have been satisfied; review all development permits to determine that all necessary permits have been obtained from those federal, state, or local government agencies from which prior approval is required. - 4.
 Review all development permits to determine if the proposed development is located in the floodway.
 If located in the floodway, assure that the provisions of KCC 14.08.300 are met.
 (Ord.
+2007-22, 2007; Ord.
 2001-03; Ord.
 93-18 § 4.2, 1993).